Henry Newbolt: Monthly Review

 Newbolt was the editor of the Monthly Review from October 1900 to September 1904.
 He was also a member of the Athenaeum and the Coefficients dining club.

 War and history

 At the start of the First World War, Newbolt – along with over 20 other leading British writers – was brought into the War Propaganda Bureau, which had been formed to promote Britain's interests during the war and maintain public opinion in favour of the war.

 He subsequently became Controller of Wireless and Cables at the Foreign Office.
 His poems about the war include "The War Films", printed on the leader page of The Times on 14 October 1916, which seeks to temper the shock effect on cinema audiences of footage of the Battle of the Somme.

-Newbolt was knighted in 1915 and was appointed Companion of Honour in 1922.
+Newbolt was knighted in 1915 and was appointed Member of the Order of the Companions of Honour in 1922.

 In the late 1920s he was the editor of the Nelson's Classics series of books published by Faber and Gwyer and later by Faber & Faber.